tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <from></from>
 <james {% include timecode %}>

-<span visual>But there has always been a loose collective of queer creators that *do* insert coding into a lot of movies, TV shows, and books, coding that would likely be ignored by straight audiences but immediately recognized by those of us who are on the lookout.
-It's reached a bit of a fever pitch lately, with Poe and Finn, Steve and Bucky, *Teen Wolf*, *The Legend of Kora*, and even *Frozen*.
-But just because people outside queer spaces are finally recognizing it doesn't mean it's a new thing.
-What we now call queer baiting has been around since the early days of cinema.
+<span visual={{tcc}} on="2:23" off="2:40">But there has always been a loose collective of queer creators that *do* insert coding into a lot of movies, TV shows, and books, coding that would likely be ignored by straight audiences but immediately recognized by those of us who are on the lookout.</span> <span visual="starwars">It's reached a bit of a fever pitch lately, with Poe and Finn,</span> <span visual="cap">Steve and Bucky,</span> <span visual="teenwolf">*Teen Wolf*,</span> <span visual="kora">*The Legend of Kora*,</span> <span visual="frozen">and even *Frozen*.
+But just because people outside queer spaces are finally recognizing it doesn't mean it's a new thing.</span> <span visual={{tcc}} on="4:59" off="5:04">What we now call queer baiting has been around since the early days of cinema.
 Sort of.</span> Film historians have given the early days of this phenomenon the name "queer coding", which a lot of people confuse with "queer baiting", but there is a big difference between the two.

 </james>
 <from></from>